fabian-0520/amos-pj-ws20-21-computer-vision-for-sights/docs/build_deploy/build_deploy_documentation.md

        Boolean value, it is internally overwritten with false if the full argument is true, otherwise it is set to false
-- **limit** : maximum images to download per identified sight; default: 0 o Note: setting this parameter to 0 means unbounded – this could theoretically lead to an unlimited number of persisted images in the data warehouse and should thus be avoided
+- **limit** : maximum images to download per identified sight; default: 0
+    - Note: setting this parameter to 0 means unbounded – this could theoretically lead to an unlimited number of persisted images in the data warehouse and should thus be avoided
 - **no_driver** : whether a dedicated image crawling driver should be